trychlos/pwix-accounts-ui/README.md

     Whether to auto-close the modal after having created a new user.

     A typical use case would be to let an administrator create successively several user accounts.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return one of the accepted values.

     Values: `true`|`false`, defaulting to `true`.